asu-iris/course_robotics/lec14-osc/osc.md

 </br>

-## PD Control with Gravity Compensation
+## Controller 1: PD Control with Gravity Compensation

 Given a stationary end-effector pose $\boldsymbol{x}_{d}$ ($\boldsymbol{\dot x}_{ d}=\boldsymbol{0}$), we want to design a controller {eq}`equ.osc_controller`
  such that from any initial robot configuration  $\boldsymbol{q}_0$, the controlled robot arm {eq}`equ.osc_sys` will eventually reach